Leonard Raven-Hill: Life

 Raven-Hill published the impressions of his visit to India on the occasion of the tour of the Prince and Princess of Wales as An Indian Sketch-Book (1903) and his other published sketch-books include Our Battalion (1902) and The Promenaders (1894).

+He was married twice, to Annie Rogers and Marion Jean Lyon; both predeceased him.
+His first marriage resulted in four children, two daughters and two sons.

-In his later years his eyesight began to fail and Raven-Hill died on 31 March 1942 at Ryde on the Isle of Wight.
+In his later years his eyesight began to fail and Raven-Hill died on 31 March 1942 at Ryde on the Isle of Wight, and was buried with his first wife at the churchyard attached to St Helen's Church.

+His obituary in the New York Times describes him as the "last great Victorian artist", and states he was known for "his sense of character and humor and sound draftsmanship".